 Have you lived through your first Arizona summer?
+Maybe you moved from a frigid, but affordable Minneapolis apartment this past year.
 Rumors of 130 degree days may be the stuff of myths, but the end of June is known to bring extreme heat to residents in the Valley.
 Don’t let the skyrocketing temperatures be the downfall of your summer fun.
 Follow these ten tips to handle the heat:

 1. Drink Up